Pinot gris

-Pinot gris (/fr/), pinot grigio (/ˈpiːnoʊ ˈɡriːdʒioʊ, -dʒoʊ/, /ˈɡrɪdʒioʊ/), or Grauburgunder (/de/) is a white wine grape variety of the species Vitis vinifera.
+Pinot gris (/ˌpiːnoʊ ˈɡriː/, /fr/), pinot grigio (/ˈpiːnoʊ ˈɡriːdʒioʊ, -dʒoʊ/, /ˈɡrɪdʒioʊ/), or Grauburgunder (/de/) is a white wine grape variety of the species Vitis vinifera.
 Thought to be a mutant clone of the pinot noir variety, it normally has a pinkish-gray hue, accounting for its name, but the colors can vary from blue-gray to pinkish-brown.
 The word pinot could have been given to it because the grapes grow in small pinecone-shaped clusters.
 The wines produced from this grape also vary in color from a deep golden yellow to copper and even a light shade of pink, and it is one of the more popular grapes for skin-contact wine.

 Pinot gris is grown around the globe, with the "spicy" full-bodied Alsatian and lighter-bodied, more acidic Italian styles being most widely recognized.
 The Alsatian style, often duplicated in New World wine regions such as Marlborough, Oregon, South Africa, South Australia, Tasmania, and Washington, tend to have moderate to low acidity, higher alcohol levels, and an almost "oily" texture that contributes to the full-bodied nature of the wine.
 The flavors can range from ripe tropical fruit notes of melon and mango to some botrytis-influenced flavors.
 In Italy, pinot grigio grapes are often harvested early to retain the refreshing acidity and minimize some of the overt fruitiness of the variety, creating a more neutral flavor profile.
 This style is often imitated in other Old World wine regions, such as Germany, where the grape is known as Ruländer or more commonly, Grauburgunder.